 A healthy and robust community is vital to supporting student success.
-We aim to foster a safe, healthy, and supportive campus community for residential and commuting students.
-Experience Community includes Community (Residence) Life and Campus Safety.
+We aim to foster a safe, healthy, supportive campus community for residential and commuting students.
+Experience Community includes Community (Residence) Life, Title IX, and Equal Opportunity, the Office of Diversity, Equity and Inclusion, and the Campus Safety Department.